RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 In the previous section you have created a file (at "/dataDHT.csv"), saved in the ESP32 Flash memory - but how to access it in the
 Webserver?
 If you try for example "192.168.1.103/dataDHT.csv" it will not work, it will say *Not found*.
-The reason is because we must specify in the ESP32 code what to do whenever we recieve a HTTP request such as that one.
-We must specify the handler, such as:
+The reason is because we must specify in the ESP32 setup() what to do whenever we recieve a HTTP request such as that one, e.g.:

 ```cpp
 server.on("/dataDHT.csv", handledataDHT);